 - Taking action to enable all children to have the best outcomes.

 Safeguarding adults applies to adults who have care and support needs and because of those needs are unable to protect themselves from abuse or neglect (Care Act 2014).

 The MASH partners

-The Surrey MASH is made up of staff from Adult Social Care, Children's Social Care, Health and Surrey Police.
+The Surrey MASH is made up of staff from Adult Social Care, Children's Social Care, Health, including Surrey and Borders Partnership NHS Foundation Trust, and Surrey Police.
 We also have a virtual team of partners who support the MASH via information sharing.